-- if the policy anniversary following the life insured's 54th birthday has already passed - if we are currently paying benefits or have ever paid benefits under the policy - to the extent that after the increase, the insured monthly benefit will be more than: - 75% of the first \$320,000 of annualised claimable income - 50% of the next \$240,000 if annualised claimable income - 25% of the balance of annualised claimable income. at that date - to the extent that after the increase, the super contributions monthly benefit will be more than the actual average monthly superannuation contributions the life insured or the life insured's employer made in the preceding 12 months (indemnity only).
+- if the policy anniversary following the life insured's 54th birthday has already passed - if we are currently paying benefits or have ever paid benefits under the policy - to the extent that after the increase, the insured monthly benefit will be more than: - 75% of the first \$320.000 of annualised claimable income - 50% of the next \$240,000 if annualised claimable income - 25% of the balance of annualised claimable income at that date to the extent that after the increase, the super contributions monthly benefit will be more than the actual average monthly superannuation contributions the life insured or the life insured's employer made in the preceding 12 months (indemnity only).

-If any special conditions or exclusions apply to the existing cover, as shown on the policy schedule, then those special conditions or exclusions will automatically apply to the increased cover.
+If any special conditions, exclusions or premium loadings apply to the existing cover, as shown on the policy schedule, then those special conditions, exclusions or premium loadings will automatically apply to the increased cover.